blog posts

 • SQL databases are table-based, and non-relational databases that store data based on documents and graphs.

 • Relational databases are usually well-supported, and some companies even have consultants.
-But there are limited experts for setting up and deploying NoSQL; most are abroad.
+However, there are limited experts in setting up and deploying NoSQL; most are abroad.

 • SQL databases have better security models compared to non-relational databases.